csvpath/csvpath/README.md

 There is no limit to the amount of functionality you can include in a single csvpath.
 However, different functions run with their own performance characteristics.
 You should plan to test both the performance and functionality of your paths.

 CsvPath was conceived as a data testing and extraction tool.
-The assumption was that using csvpaths would typically involve testing the paths in advance and then using them in automated runs.
+Running it in production typically involves testing the paths in advance and automating the runs.

 Interactive use of csvpaths can be valuable, too, of course.
-There is a simple REPL (read–eval–print loop) script at the project's root (<a href='repl.py'>repl.py</a>) that you can use to explore and test csvpaths.
+There is a trivial REPL (read–eval–print loop) script at the project's root (<a href='repl.py'>repl.py</a>) that you can use to explore and test csvpaths.

 ## Running CsvPath
+<a name="running"></a>

 CsvPath is <a href='https://pypi.org/project/csvpath/'>available on Pypi here</a>.
 The <a href='https://github.com/dk107dk/csvpath'>git repo is here</a>.